Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

 where the superscript $'$ means omitting zero modes, which is absent as we will see later.

 Another way to obtain the partition function is through the use of a tensor network formulation for $p$-adic AdS/CFT by \cite{Ling-Yan}.
-These authors put a tensor network on the Bruhat-Tits tree, similar to \cite{Caltech} but different from the dual graph in \cite{MMPS}.
-Then by making analogies with ordinary {\it diagonal} CFTs\footnote{{\it ``Diagonal''} means that torus partition functions are diagonal invariants, such as Liouville theory and $(A,A)$-series minimal models, e.g. Ising model.
-Non-diagonal CFTs are the majority, and include logarithmic CFTs, $\widehat{su}(2)$ WZW models in $D$ and $E$ series, and $(A,D)$-, $(A,D)$-, $(A,E)$- and $(E,A)$-seires Virasoro minimal models, where $(A_4,D_4)$, i.e. the 3-state Potts model being the simplest one.}, their proposed ``torus'' partition function is\footnote{To be precise, it is a genus-1 Tate curve on the boundary of Bruhat-Tits tree.}:
+The authors put a tensor network on the Bruhat-Tits tree, similar to \cite{Caltech} but different from the dual graph in \cite{MMPS}.
+Then by making analogies with ordinary \textit{diagonal} CFTs\footnote{\textit{``Diagonal''} means that torus partition functions are diagonal invariants, such as Liouville theory and $(A,A)$-series minimal models, e.g., Ising model.
+Non-diagonal CFTs are the majority, and include logarithmic CFTs, $\widehat{su}(2)$ WZW models in $D$ and $E$ series, and $(A,D)$-, $(A,D)$-, $(A,E)$- and $(E,A)$-seires Virasoro minimal models, where $(A_4,D_4)$, i.e., the 3-state Potts model being the simplest one.}, their proposed ``torus'' partition function is\footnote{To be precise, it is a genus-1 Tate curve on the boundary of the Bruhat-Tits tree.}:

 Here $a$ labels all primary fields, and $\Delta_a$'s correspond to arbitrary scaling dimensions according to Melzer's axioms, and are compatible with the associative operator product algebra.
-Conspicuously, multiplicities here are all one, which is not the case for ordinary non-diagonal 2D CFTs.
+This expression seems to be encompassing, but not explicit.